aptos-labs/aptos-core/aptos-move/framework/aptos-stdlib/doc/ristretto255_pedersen.md

 <a id="0x1_ristretto255_pedersen_BULLETPROOF_DEFAULT_PEDERSEN_RAND_BASE"></a>

-The default Pedersen randomness base <code>h</code> used in our underlying Bulletproofs library.
-This is obtained by hashing the compressed Ristretto255 basepoint using SHA3-512 (not SHA2-512).
+The default Pedersen randomness base <code>h</code> used in our underlying Bulletproofs library.<br/> This is obtained by hashing the compressed Ristretto255 basepoint using SHA3&#45;512 (not SHA2&#45;512).

 <pre><code>const BULLETPROOF_DEFAULT_PEDERSEN_RAND_BASE: vector&lt;u8&gt; &#61; [140, 146, 64, 180, 86, 169, 230, 220, 101, 195, 119, 161, 4, 141, 116, 95, 148, 160, 140, 219, 127, 68, 203, 205, 123, 70, 243, 64, 72, 135, 17, 52];<br/></code></pre>